WVURAIL/dspira-lessons/categories/horn-construction/index.md

 * The horn panels, can, cradle, and support stand can be constructed for under $50.

+**Instructions for assembling the horn and base, and acquiring the needed electronic components:**

 [1. **Horn-Can Assembly** - details on assembling the can with the horn panels](https://wvurail.org//dspira-lessons/Horn_can){: .button}

 [2.
 The Horn Cradle - instructions for assembling a frame to support the horn](https://wvurail.org/dspira-lessons/FilesUploaded/Cradle_Assembly_2021.pdf){: .button}